This post may contain affiliate links. Please read myย privacy policy.

 Here’s how to make this easy soy glazed salmon in the oven:

-Step 1: Preheat oven to 375°F (190°C).
-Rinse the salmon with cold water and pat dry with paper towels.
-Cut the salmon into two pieces if they are too big.
-Transfer the salmon fillets (skin side down) on a baking sheet lined with parchment paper or aluminum foil.
+Preheat your oven to 375°F (190°C).
+Rinse the salmon under cold water and pat it dry with paper towels.
+If the fillets are too big, go ahead and cut them in half.
+Place the salmon fillets skin side down on a baking sheet lined with parchment paper or aluminum foil.

-Step 2: Combine the soy sauce, oyster sauce, brown sugar, sesame oil, and red pepper flakes together.
-Stir to mix well.
+To make the soy sauce mixture, mix together the soy sauce, oyster sauce, brown sugar, sesame oil, and red pepper flakes in a bowl.
+Give it a good stir to combine everything well.

-Step 3: Brush the soy sauce mixture on the surface of the salmon fillets.
+Brush the soy sauce mixture all over the surface of the salmon fillets.
+Make sure each piece gets a good coating.

-Step 4: Bake in the oven for 20 minutes or until the salmon is cooked through.
-Top the salmon with white sesame seeds and parsley and serve immediately.
+Bake the salmon in the oven for about 20 minutes or until it’s cooked through.
+Once done, sprinkle the top with white sesame seeds and a bit of parsley.
+Serve it up hot and enjoy!

 Helpful Tips

 - The fresher the salmon, the better!
-Use wild-caught salmon for maximum flavor, but you can also use farmed.
+I love using wild-caught salmon for maximum flavor, but farmed salmon works well too.

-- Don’t overcook the salmon.
-It should be tender and flaky, not dry.
-Take it out of the oven when the salmon’s internal temperature is close to 145°F.
+- I’m careful not to overcook the salmon—it should be tender and flaky, not dry.
+I take it out of the oven when the internal temperature is close to 145°F.

-- Another way to check for doneness is by gently flaking the salmon with a fork.
-If it flakes easily, it’s ready to be taken out of the oven.
+- Another way I check for doneness is by gently flaking the salmon with a fork.
+If it flakes easily, it’s ready to come out of the oven.

 Frequently Asked Questions